malcprentice/malcprentice.github.io/0-source/Projects - write an essay about refugees and asylum seekers.md

 +++ Detail on problem 3 (no summary, no link, paragraph must be 4 lines minimum)
 +++ Summary for problems SECTION ("In summary there are three problems - 1, 2, and 3 - of which the most serious is 2.")
 +++ Link to next section (e.g. _"The next section looks at some possible..."_ )
-+ Section 3 (New Subheading Solutions to problems faced by refugees in TARGET COUNTRY NAME__ ) ++ Paragraph 1 (section intro + Paragraph 1)
++ Section 3 (New Subheading Solutions to problems faced by refugees in HOST COUNTRY NAME__ ) ++ Paragraph 1 (section intro + Paragraph 1)
 +++ Thesis statement for __section__ - ("This section outlines some solutions to the issues above.")
 +++ Keyword  sentence for __section__ ("There are three main solutions - 1, 2, and 3. ")